 What to expect

-Once we've received your referral, you'll be seen at one of our Urology Departments.
+Once we have received your referral, you will be seen at one of our Urology Departments.

 We usually run diagnostic tests on an outpatient or day case basis.